Why is My Horse Coughing?

 Does the horse have a fever?

-“Any time you have a coughing horse, you want to take his temperature to check if he has a fever,” says Blair.
-“A fever isn’t always associated with a cough, but a lack of fever doesn’t mean the cough is not infectious.”
+“Any time a horse is coughing, it’s important to take his temperature to check if he has a fever,” says Blair.
+“While a fever doesn’t always accompany a cough, the absence of a fever doesn’t rule out a possible infection.”

 When does the horse cough?

-“In Florida, we have a big run on fall allergies when certain weeds are blooming,” notes Blair.
-“I see many more allergy-related issues with horses in the fall than in the spring, which is typically the opposite of human allergies.”
+“In Florida, we see a spike in fall allergies when certain weeds are blooming,” notes Blair.
+“I tend to see more allergy-related coughing in the fall than the spring, which is often the opposite of what we see in people.”

 How frequent is the cough?

-“If the horse typically coughs two or three times when you start longeing or riding him and then quits, it’s likely not serious,” says Blair.
-“More concerning would be a cough that is persistent or very deep.”
+“If the horse typically coughs a couple of times at the start of lunging or riding and then stops, it’s usually not a major concern,” says Blair.
+“What’s more worrisome is a cough that’s persistent or notably deep.”

 - Taking the horse’s temperature